MohammadYusufDotCom/DevOps-Notes/how to add proxy in docker.md

 Environment="HTTPS_PROXY=http://<prooxy-server-ip>:3128/"
 Environment="NO_PROXY=localhost,127.0.0.1"
 ```
-note: <prooxy-server-ip> is ip of the server on which the squid isconfigure and 3128 (default) is port of squid
+Note: <prooxy-server-ip> is ip of the server on which the squid isconfigure and 3128 (default) is port of squid

 -> If the Squid proxy uses authentication (username and password), update the configuration as.
 ```